gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

     * For example, a model that predicts the next word based on the current word, which you might find in your mobile phone keyboard app would be highly peaked because a small number of words account for the majority of words used.
     * In contrast, a model that predicted quarterly revenue for all sales verticals in order to populate a report would be right on the same verticals and with the same frequently for each.
 And so, it would be very flat.

-  * **<u>Cardinality:</u>**  Am I expected to make repeated predictions for only a limited records with limited features. i.e. the overall possible size of the input space.
+  * **<u>Cardinality:</u>**  At the time of prediction, is my possible (feature space * number of requests) set  large or small ? or in other words am I expected to make repeated predictions for only a limited records with limited features. i.e. the overall possible size of the input space.

     * Cardinality refers to the number of values in a set.
 In our case, the set is composed of all the possible things we might have to make predictions for.
     * So, a model predicting sales revenue given organization division number would have fairly low cardinality.
 Because we're making predictions for only 4-5 divisions at a time.